Documentation for method

-Default implementation coerces the invocant to Num and that's the behaviour of this method in core Real types.
+Default implementation coerces the invocant to Num and that's the behavior of this method in core Real types.
 This method primarily exist to make it easy to implement custom Real types by users, with the

 Bridge method returning one of the core

 Real types (NOT necessarily a Num) that best represent the custom

 Real type.
 In turn, this lets all the core operators and methods obtain a usable value they can work with.

 As an example, we can implement a custom

 Temperature type.
 It has a unit of measure and the value, which are given during instantiation.
 We can implement custom operators or conversion methods that work with this type.
 When it comes to regular mathematical operators, however, we can simply use the